tabokie/tabokie.github.io/_posts/2021-1-30-futex-reacquainted.md

 ## Minimal Useful Subset

-Before futex was borned, people in need of a proper mutex (waiter actually blocks) have to use heavy kernel objects like file lock ([fcntl](https://man7.org/linux/man-pages/man2/fcntl.2.html)) or [System V semaphore](https://man7.org/linux/man-pages/man7/sysvipc.7.html).
+Before futex was born, people in need of a proper mutex (waiter actually blocks) have to use heavy kernel objects like file lock ([fcntl](https://man7.org/linux/man-pages/man2/fcntl.2.html)) or [System V semaphore](https://man7.org/linux/man-pages/man7/sysvipc.7.html).
 Since system calls are toxic to performance, kernel developers then seeked to compress kernel involvement in userspace synchronization by inventing futex.

 So essentially this design process is a code refactor that encapsulates the thread blocking functionality into a new lightweight syscall.
 And such blocking can be easily elided when the lock isn't contended.